refractionPOINT/lce_doc/docs/dr.md

 ## Going Deeper

 This article gives an introduction to D&R rules, but their capabilities go much deeper.
-For further learning, here are some suggested readings:
+For further learning, here are some suggested readings: TODO

 - Examples
 - False Positive Rules